AGMAndirko/CLAP/to_do.md

 		2. Mitotic splindle
 		3. Notch signalling.
 		4. TGF-b signalling
 - [ ] Come up with a way to refine graphs
+- [ ] Stat test for inv/dev distribution of BAZ1B targets _per period_.

 Note: when a task is complete just add an upper-case X to the box, like this: